NoSchoolViolence/Content_Logger/README.md

 # Content_Logger

 The Content Logger is a Major Feature of NSV's Lantern App.

-**NLP Library Load:**

-Associated Files:
+This repo is collection of work that has been done on this feature.

+TRELLO BOARD: TBD
+THE LANTERN WIREFRAME: TBD

+## NLP Library Load:

+**Associated Files:**

 _nlp_init_nsv_.py

-Associated Info:
+**Associated Info:**

 Stop having to start an NLP project by typing in every library you most commonly use at the start of every Jupyter Notebook.
 By placing this file in your `lib` folder then calling it in the first line of your Jupyter Notebook with `%run lib/__nlp_init_nsv__.py`, you will load all of the common libraries with one command.